zylklab/ambari-shell-tools/nagios-plugins/README.md

 First, place shell scripts (*sh) in your Nagios scripts directory (usually /usr/lib/nagios/scripts)

-In /etc/icinga/objects/ambari-commands.cfg, you have the comand invocations to shell scripts for Nagios services.
+In /etc/icinga/objects/ambari-commands.cfg, you have the command invocations to shell scripts for Nagios services.

 In /etc/icinga/objects/hosts.cfg